weiping-playnext/Zenject/Documentation/Factories.md

 }
 ```

-The dynamic parameters that are provided to the Enemy constructor are declared by using generic arguments to the Factory<> base class of Enemy.Factory.
-This will add a method to Enemy.Factory that takes the parameters with the given types, which is called by EnemySpawner.
+The dynamic parameters that are provided to the Enemy constructor are declared by using generic arguments to the `PlaceholderFactory<>` base class of `Enemy`.Factory.
+This will add a method to `Enemy.Factory` that takes the parameters with the given types, which is called by `EnemySpawner`.

-Note: You can have multiple parameters declared with the same type.
-In this case, the order that the values are given to the factory will match the parameter order - assuming that you are using constructor or method injection.
-However, if you are using field or property injection, then the order that values are injected is not guaranteed to follow the declaration order, since these fields are retrieved using Type.GetFields which does not guarantee order as described <a href="https://msdn.microsoft.com/en-us/library/ch9714z3.aspx">here</a>

-In this case, they will be injected in the same order that they are declared in your class.
-In the case of constructor/inject-method parameters, this will be the order the parameters are given in, or in the case of fields the order will be from top to bottom that they are declared in.
-Constructor parameters are processed first, then fields, then properties, then inject methods.

-There is no requirement that the `Enemy.Factory` class be a nested class within Enemy, however we have found this to be a very useful convention.  `Enemy.Factory` is always intentionally left empty and simply derives from the built-in Zenject `Factory<>` class, which handles the work of using the DiContainer to construct a new instance of Enemy.
+There is no requirement that the `Enemy.Factory` class be a nested class within Enemy, however we have found this to be a very useful convention for the reasons explained below.  `Enemy.Factory` is always intentionally left empty and simply derives from the built-in Zenject `PlaceholderFactory<>` class, which handles the work of using the DiContainer to construct a new instance of Enemy.

-The reason that we don't use the `Factory<Enemy>` class directly is because this can become error prone when adding/removing parameters and also can get verbose since the parameter types must be declared whenever you refer to this class.
-This is error prone because if for example you add a parameter to enemy and change the factory from `Factory<Enemy>` to `Factory<float, Enemy>`, any references to `Factory<Enemy>` will not be resolved.
-And this will not be caught at compile time and instead will only be seen during validation or runtime.
-So we recommend always using an empty class that derives from `Factory<>` instead.

-Also note that by using the built-in Zenject `Factory<>` class, the Enemy class will be automatically validated as well.
-So if the constructor of the Enemy class includes a type that is not bound to the container, this error can be caught before running your app, by simply running validation.
-Validation can be especially useful for dynamically created objects, because otherwise you may not catch the error until the factory is invoked at some point during runtime.
-See the validation section for more details on Validation.

-This is all well and good for simple cases like this, but what if the Enemy class derives from MonoBehaviour and is instantiated via a prefab?
-Or what if I want to create Enemy using a custom method or a custom factory class?

-These cases are handled very similar to how they are handled when not using a factory.
-When you bind the factory to the container using `BindFactory`, you have access to the same bind methods that are given by the Bind method (see binding section for full details).
-For example, if we wanted to instantiate the `Enemy` class from a prefab, our code would become:
+It is called `PlaceholderFactory` because it doesn't actually control how the object is created directly.
+The way that the object is created is declared in an installer in the same way it is declared for non-factory dependencies.
+For example, if our Enemy class was a MonoBehaviour on a prefab, we could install it like this instead:

 ```csharp
 public class Enemy : MonoBehaviour